Skip to main content

 • A preview on the left side (PDFs render inline, images display directly, CSVs show as a table, and text files display their content).

-• A sidebar on the right with the document's metadata: name, type, upload date, document date, and a summary if one was generated during extraction.
+• A sidebar on the right with the document's metadata: name, upload date, document date, and a summary if one was generated during extraction.

 Downloading Documents